 Want to know more about CBT?
 Check out my blog: COGNITIVE-BEHAVIORAL THERAPY SKILLS FOR MODERN PAIN PRACTITIONERSWhen studies targeting people with high PC were assessed, Multimodal Treatment (CBT+PT) showed the strongest effects.
 Click To Tweet

 #2 Acceptance and Commitment Therapy

-While CBT focuses on recognizing, evaluating, and modifying unhelpful pain-related thoughts, emotions, and behaviors, Acceptance and Commitment Therapy promotes awareness and nonjudgmental acceptance of chronic pain while identifying and committing to pursue goals supporting highly regarded life values (12).
+While CBT focuses on recognizing, evaluating, and modifying unhelpful pain-related thoughts, emotions, and behaviors, Acceptance and Commitment Therapy promotes awareness and nonjudgmental acceptance of chronic pain while identifying and committing to goals supporting highly regarded life values (12).
 In the context of pain, Acceptance and Commitment Therapy is based on the premise that while pain hurts, it is the struggle with pain that causes suffering (13).

 For expert discussions on CBT and ACT for chronic pain in Physical Therapy practice, check out these podcasts: